Cardboard Crafts – DIY Christmas Decorations

 - From here, the choice of how to decorate is all yours.
 For example, you could use Christmas tree offcuts, twigs and pinecones for a natural look or glue multicoloured pompoms all over the backing for a fuzzy and fun wreath.
 If you want to stay true to the cardboard wreath, cut out holly leaf shapes from cardboard and fix them to your backing using PVA.

 We hope this gave you plenty of fun ways to get crafting with cardboard this Christmas.
-As well as offering first-class self storage across Scotland, we have a huge storage box shop with every type of cardboard box you could ever need for a successful home move.
+As well as offering first-class self storage in Altrincham and across Scotland, we have a huge storage box shop with every type of cardboard box you could ever need for a successful home move.
 Contact us today for more information.